 Diverse research for someone that has paternal Ukrainian-Jewish ancestry and maternal Irish Catholic ancestry.
 The research is a challenge because they are very different.
 I am happy to have the opportunity to work on research as diverse as this case.
-Another case: we discovered that client has three lines to the Revolutionary War and we are now working to gather all the documentary evidence for her to apply to DAR.
-Again, I am happy to work on her family lines.
-In both cases, oral and social history are important components.

 A client in the movie industry wanted to know paternal and maternal ancestry and as it was a show business family for a number of generations, the case not only discovered English and Irish roots, but also movie and vaudeville databases researched found a fascinating historical profile of American theatre.

 Irish/Scot-Irish research in the USA and Northern Ireland for a family that held on to its Scottish ancestry by even listing their birth information on original records as Scotland and not Ireland.
 It took a bit to work through and locate the records needed in the Public Record Office in Belfast once the California records took the search there.

 An Irish family from Southern California that wanted to know their Irish roots.
 The records in the U.S.A. led the research into the western part of England before going back in the west of Ireland.
 Many twists and turns but finally used the occupation of the male members to track the family.

 The Revolutionary War records that a person wanted to locate for an ancestor but had difficulty finding the name in any of the National Archive databases.
 Searching obscure microfilm, it was discovered the man had been a deserter from the war and I was very apprehensive to let the client know about it.
 When told, the client seemed relieved because at least he had been found!!